al3ssVil/RemmyKeyboardInput/README.md

 # Piesa Game

-A C++ program to simulate a game involving "piese" (pieces), with functionalities to read, validate, and sort the pieces, as well as find sequences and formations based on the pieces' numbers and colors.
+A C++ program to simulate a Rummy game involving "pieces", with functionalities to read, validate, and sort the pieces, as well as find sequences and formations based on the pieces' numbers and colors.

 ## Description